fastenhealth/fasten-onprem/README.md

 See [FAQs](https://github.com/fastenhealth/docs/blob/main/FAQs.md) for common questions (& answers) regarding Fasten

+# Support

+Have questions?
+Need help?
+Found a bug?
+[Create an issue](https://github.com/fastenhealth/fasten-onprem/issues/new) and we'll do our best to help you out.
+You can also join us on [Discord](https://discord.gg/Bykz6BAN8p) to chat with other Fasten users.

 # Contributing

 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for instructions for how to develop and contribute to the Fasten codebase.